 'The most incomprehensible thing about the universe is that it is comprehensible' EINSTEIN

-Grouping in science is decided on a year by year basis, with results in end of module tests and end of year examinations determining the setting of each student.
+Grouping in science is usually decided on a year by year basis, with results in end of module tests and end of year examinations determining the setting of each student.
 For the current year (2020) Covid restrictions mean all Year 7-9 Science groups are temporarily taught in mixed ability bubbles.

 Key Stage 3

 The aims and rationale of the curriculum in Y7- 8 in Science are:

 To make students’ experience of Science in KS3 at HGS inspiring, interesting and challenging whilst providing the solid grounding in skills and content needed for KS4.

 - To inspire our students – we aim to harness the excitement that primary students generally have about Science at secondary school and to build on it.

 - To provide a broad curriculum that gives a good grounding of science over a range of scientific topics.

 - To develop practical skills - using a PAG style approach similar to GCSE that allows students to work scientifically and further develop their practical skills.